Jimmysnielsen/Buckingham/README.md

 # buckingham
-A utility for engineering design and calculations
+A utility for engineering design and calculations written in SWI-Prolog.